dylmcintyre/coe332-hws/homework06/README.md

 The data is from HUGO and comes in json format

 ## Startup:
-Start by downloading the files to your device.
 **The following lines of code can be used to pull, start, test, and close the application:**

 ```ruby